enspencer/gdi-node/README.md

 ## Course description

 Interested in Node.js, but don't know where to start or how to find time to learn it properly?
-Want to create web applications using JavaScript for both the front end and the back end?
+Want to create web applications using JavaScript on both the front and back end?
+Want to create your first API?
+Curious how it's even possible to run JavaScript outside of the browser?

-[Node](https://github.com/nodejs/node) is an open source language that powers applications and products like Netflix, Uber, LinkedIn, and the New York Times.
+[Node](https://github.com/nodejs/node) is an open source project that powers applications and products like Netflix, Uber, LinkedIn, and the New York Times.

 ### Dates:
 This class takes place over four consecutive Tuesday evenings, as follows: